EdgeTX/edgetx-user-manual/bw-radios/radio-settings/hardware.md

 **ADC Filter** - Enables or disables the ADC Filter.
 This filter can also be enabled/disabled per model in the model settings.

 {% hint style="info" %}
 The ADC filter is a filter for the proportional channels (sticks, pots, sliders), smoothing out smaller fast movements that occur due to noise in the system electronics.
-Normally, this filter should be _disabled_ for models with flight controllers.&#x20;
+Normally, this filter should be _disabled_ for models with flight controllers.
 {% endhint %}

+**Screen** (select radios) - **Invert** toggles inverted display colors.
+Only available on select 128x64 radios.

+**SP Power** - Sets the power mode used when performing an S.Port firmware update via the internal module bay.

 **Ext.
 RAS** - (Formerly SWR) Reflected antenna signal.
 Lower numbers are better, with a 1:1 ratio being theoretically the best.
 Not supported by all RF Protocols.